The State of Digital Transformation - A Global Perspective

 Penetration of mobile phones has created a path to financial inclusion and a new revenue source for financial services providers;

-The existing pattern of regional banks to outsource solutions has unlocked the “modular” system for frictionless experience and targeted product specialization;
+The existing pattern of regional banks to outsource solutions has unlocked a “modular” system for frictionless experience and targeted product specialization;

 Regulation that enables open platform and data collection (i.e. Payment Services Directive) has spurred further FinTech expansion.